sofa-framework/doc/components/playback/readstate.md

 <!-- generate_doc -->
 # ReadState

-Read State vectors from file at each timestep
+Read State vectors from file at each timestep.

 __Target__: Sofa.Component.Playback